apd1999/LandMassApi/README.md

 This API returns if a point is in land or water, or which nation's territory (if any) a point is in.

+Geojson file generated from https://geojson-maps.ash.ms/ using high resolution and all regions selected

 ## Getting Started

 ```bash